CarlRaymond/jquery.cardswipe/README.md

 When a prefix character is defined, in order to enter it manually into a form field, you will have to enter it twice in quick succession, just as with `%`.

-#Changes From Previous Versions
+##Changes From Previous Versions

-This version is incompatible with the versions tagged 0.2.2 and prior.
+This version is incompatible with the versions tagged 0.2.1 and prior.

 Instead of a single parser to handle any card format, the plugin now accepts an array of parsers, each of which can be responsible for a single format.
 In